bacontime/games-mirror/rules/abstract-bug.md

 ## Bugs

 Bugs are the name for connected groups of allied stones.
+(Hex board, so no diagonals.)

 ## Each Turn

-1. Grow - Place a stone to either:
+1. Grow - Place a stone on the hexagonal board to either:
     - Start a new bug
     - Grow an existing bug
       - You can't merge bugs